cevoaustralia/aws-google-auth/README.rst

 choose the role from a list; otherwise, if your credentials are correct, you'll just see the AWS keys printed on stdout.

-If you're using Docker with a U2F security key (Yubikey or similar) you won't be able to use Docker because of the Docker/Host isolation.
+If you have a U2F security key added to your Google account, you won't be able to use this via Docker; the Docker container will not be able to access any devices connected to the host ports.
+You will likely see the following error during runtime: "RuntimeWarning: U2F Device Not Found".

 Storage of profile credentials